NVIDIA/spark-rapids/docs/spark-qualification-tool.md

    selected in the other pane.
 3. Text Search field that allows further filtering, removing data from the result set as keywords are entered.
 The search box will match on multiple columns including: "_App ID_", "_App Name_", "_Recommendation_"
-   - The GPU recommendation table lists the estimated GPU performance along with the ability to search, and filter the results.
 4. The `Raw Data` link in the left navigation bar redirects to a detailed report.
 5. HTML5 export button saves the table to CSV file named `Qualification Tool Dashboard.csv` into the browser's default download folder.

 ![Qualification-HTML-Recommendation-View](img/Tools/qualification-tool-recommendation-header-01.png)